Skip to main content

 • Only visible to MessageDesk users within your MessageDesk workspace.

-Learn more about comments and mentions
+Learn more about comments, mentions & reactions

 RCS, WhatsApp, Email (coming soon)